FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Methodology

 To make the optimization more efficient, we allow to use a soft $\mathbf{A}^{(k)}$ for propagation at the $k$-th layer, while the calculation of $\mathbf{A}^{(k)}$ still depends on a binarized $\mathbf{A}^{(k-1)}$:

 However, the entries of an optimized $\mathbf{A}$ may still lie near the borderline (around $0.5$).
 When we use these borderline values for generating interactive features, the gap between the binary decisions and the learned $\mathbf{A}$ cannot be neglected~\cite{noy2019asap}.
-To fill this gap, we re-scale each entry of $\mathbf{A}^{(k)}$ through dividing it by a temperature $\tau$ before using it for propagation.
-As $\tau$ anneals from $1$ to a small value, e.g., $0.02$ along the search phase, the re-scaled value becomes close to $0$ or $1$.
-We illustrates how this mechanism works in supplementary material.
+To fill this gap, we re-scale each entry of $\mathbf{A}^{(k)}$ through dividing it by a temperature $\tau$ before using it for propagation, which can be formatted as: